blayzestone/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM (Document Object Model) is a javascript object that represents the structure and content of a web page.

 2. What is an event?

+  Events are actions triggered by the user or the web page.

 3. What is an event listener?

+An event listener sets up an asynchronous function that will be called whenever the specified event is triggered.

 4. Why would we convert a NodeList into an Array?

+  A nodelist is similiar to an array however you can not use methods like map and filter on it.
+Converting it to an array will give you access to those powerful methods and many more.

 5. What is a component?

+  A component is a part of a larger whole that functions independent of other components or code.
+It may require some type of input but it does not matter where that type of input is coming from.

 ### Git Set up